Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Commands.md

     do is a shell keyword
     ```
 - <code>man</code>
-    - The 'man' command display the manual pages for various commands.
-    - The manual pages provide detailed information about the usage, options and behavior.
+    - The <code>man</code> command displays manual pages for various commands, providing detailed information about their usage, options, and behavior.
-    - The 'man' does not display built-in commands directly however you can check under the Bash manual page for built-in commands.
+     - While <code>man</code> does not directly display built-in commands, you can check under the Bash manual page for information on built-in commands.

     ```bash
     dev@dev: man ssh